aarontinn13/Leetcode/writeup.md

 **Space Complexity:** O(M\*N)

-*Where m is the length of the first string and n is the length of the second string.*
+*Where M is the length of the first string and N is the length of the second string.*

 # Algorithm